-Currently, the vaccine available in Southern Nevada is a two-dose series.
-You will need to receive the second dose three to four weeks after your first dose, depending on the vaccine product you received.
-When you receive the vaccine, you will be provided with follow-up information to get your second dose.
+Currently, there are three vaccines authorized for use and available in Southern Nevada.
+The Moderna and Pfizer vaccines are a two-dose series.
+If you receive either of these vaccines, you will need to receive the second dose three to four weeks after your first dose, depending on the vaccine product you received.
+If you receive the Janssen vaccine you will only need one dose of the vaccine.
+All three vaccines are safe and highly effective.

 Vaccine provided by the Southern Nevada Health District will be provided at no cost at this time.
 If you have insurance, your provider will be charged only for the cost of administering the vaccine.
 You will not receive a bill for the vaccine.
 If you are vaccinated at another provider, it is important to know they may charge an administration fee for giving the vaccine to you.
 This fee can be reimbursed by your insurance or Medicare/Medicaid.

 Stopping a pandemic requires using all the tools available.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
-Other steps, like covering your mouth and nose with a mask and staying at least 6 feet away from others, help reduce your chance of being exposed to the virus or spreading it to others.
+Other steps, like covering your mouth and nose with a mask and staying at least 3 feet away from others (the CDC recommends 6 feet), help reduce your chance of being exposed to the virus or spreading it to others.
 Together, COVID-19 vaccination and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.

 The CDC recommends pregnant women consult with their health care providers about the risks and benefits of receiving a COVID-19 vaccine.